 The Facilities Plan also illustrates the routes of all local bus services.
-The nearest bus stops are on Dencer Drive and Leyes Lane, both approximately 600m from the centre of the Site.
+The nearest bus stops are on Leyes Lane and Dencer Drive, approximately 700/900m respectively from the centre of the Site.
+The stop on Leyes Lane is served by routes X16 and X17 between Stratford-upon-Avon and Coventry (via Warwick, Kenilworth, University of Warwick) providing an hourly service Monday to Saturday between 8am and 7.30pm.
 The stop on Dencer Drive is served by route 539 from Coventry to Kenilworth, running 4 times a day on Monday to Saturday.
-The stop on Leyes Lane is served by routes X16 and X17 between Stratford-upon-Avon and Coventry (via Warwick, Kenilworth, University of Warwick) providing an hourly service Monday to Saturday between 8am and 7.30pm.
-The site is bound by the A46 to the east which is accessed 2.6km away via the A452 Learnington Road.
+The site is bound by the A46 to the east (elevated in part) which is accessed 3km away via the A452 Learnington Road.
 This provides a direct route to surrounding areas such as Warwick, Stratford-upon-Avon and Coventry.

-In terms of Public Rights of Way on site, a footpath runs along the southern boundary of the site through Glasshouse Wood linking Glasshouse Lane to the footbridge over the A46.
-Located 500m from Site, this provides walking opportunities to Stoneleigh and the popular visitor attraction that is Stoneleigh Abbey.
-A second pedestrian crossing point should be given consideration to link this footpath through to the footpath on the western side of Glasshouse Lane, and the southern portion of the Site.
+No Public Rights of Way directly cross the Site.
+One does run to the south of Woodside Management Centre through Glasshouse Wood linking Glasshouse Lane to the footbridge over the A46.
+This provides walking opportunities to Stoneleigh and the popular visitor attraction that is Stoneleigh Abbey.
+The separate document prepared for the Woodside site, mentions that a pedestrian crossing point should be given consideration to link this footpath through to the footpath on the western side of Glasshouse Lane, providing connectivity to both Sites.